-The benefits of consuming whey protein are widely acknowledged and millions of people around the world use it to gain its perks.
+Acknowledged the benefits of consuming whey protein widely and millions of people around the world use it to gain its perks.

 Nevertheless, it is crucial that we also know how these benefits are measured.
 There is not an abundance of evidence that supports the existence of the benefits of whey protein.

-There is a lack of data on how the body is affected by consuming protein for a long time through supplements.
+Still now we are lack with data on how the body affected by consuming protein for long time through supplements.